-1.1.2.4 Perron-Frobenius theory
+1.2.4 Perron-Frobenius theory

 Positive and nonnegative matrices have useful spectral properties.
-The first statement in the following theorem amounts to the original Perron's Theorem for positive matrices; the second statement is the extension due to Frobenius for nonnegative matrices.
+In what follows, the first theorem amounts to the original Perron's Theorem for positive matrices and the following theorems are the extension due to Frobenius for certain nonnegative matrices.
+We refer to (Horn and Johnson, 1985, Chapter 8) for a detailed treatment.

-Theorem 1.9 (Perron-Frobenius Theorem).
+Theorem 1.8 (Perron-Frobenius for positive matrices).
 If the square matrix A is positive, then

+(i) $$\rho(A) > 0;$$

-- (i) $\rho(A) > 0$, - (ii) $\rho(A)$ is an eigenvalue, it is simple, and $\rho(A)$ is larger than the magnitude of any other eigenvalue, and - (iii) $\rho(A)$ has an eigenvector with positive components.
+- (ii) $\rho(A)$ is an eigenvalue, it is simple, and $\rho(A)$ is strictly larger than the magnitude of any other eigenvalue; and - (iii) $\rho(A)$ has an eigenvector with positive components.